 If I’m going to pick a favorite to start with, it would be the appropriately named The Book Blogger List.
 It has a large number of bloggers listed and you can search through them by twenty-three different categories of types of books they review.
 This makes searching for ones that review what you write that much easier.
 The bloggers listed are almost all currently active so whoever is maintaining the site is doing a good job.

-A third list worth examining is The Indie Reviewers List.
+A second list worth examining is The Indie Reviewers List.
 This is another substantive list that features bloggers who are willing to review self-published and indie published novels.
 It provides some nice extra details, the name of the blogger contact, the link to their review policy, and what they review.
 Likewise, this site also lacks the necessary maintenance regarding active bloggers, but still a good site.

 The last list I’m going to add is the YA Book Blog Directory.
 Like the name pronounces, a site where all reviewers review young adult novels.
 Outside of alphabetizing, there is no breakdown and, once again, a proper lack of site maintenance.